Original, dynamic, and with an ever-present inquisitive eye, Walker Evans was a quintessential American photographer.

 What was so authentic and startling in Evans’ work was that he had captured the backbone of the country at a time when rural America had had very little exposure.

-In a Sidewalk and Shopfront, New Orleans, 1935, the viewer sees the emergence of a woman in a striped blouse out of the barbershop styled striped façade. is a serendipitous and almost amorphous occurrence.
+In a Sidewalk and Shopfront, New Orleans, 1935, the viewer sees the emergence of a woman in a striped blouse out of the barbershop styled striped façade, a serendipitous occurrence.
 The French Opera Barber Shop, that offers Ladies neck trims and hair bobs for 15 and 25 cents, emphasized handmade artisanal qualities.
-They did so even through their stylized lettering.
+For instance, even through their stylized lettering.
 This photograph illustrates the notion of progress that arose from economic necessity.

 “The much-published photograph of the woman in the doorway of the French Opera Barber shop sidewalk and shopfront, New Orleans 1935 – with the bold zebra stripes of the storefront and the sinuous stripes on the blouse of the woman standing in the doorway … is a glimpse of the realities of commercial life: “Ladies Neck Trim 15 cents;” Home of Perfecto Hair Restorer.”
 It represents a pocket of resistance to more conventional good taste, a kind of manic display of barber pole striping down to the light globe above the doorway – an antic moment, a celebration of an unexpected convergence. ” – Walker Evans by James R. Mellow

 This picture is an example of the richness and the straight-forward style of Walker Evans.
 The composition is linear and dimensional, the image is unadorned but visually sophisticated.
-It is indicative of Walker Evans’s aesthetics and mindset.
+Therefore, it is indicative of Walker Evans’s aesthetics and mindset.
 It shows one building front, one figure, and one location.
-But, in its singularity, it stands for the cumulative force of hundreds of such individuals, hundreds of such businesses, and hundreds of such locations.
+However, in its singularity, it stands for the cumulative force of hundreds of such individuals, hundreds of such businesses, and hundreds of such locations.